What is the Hamburg model?

 Transfer of the family home in the event of death (Section 13 no. 4 letters b and c ErbStG)

-- Spouses and registered partners as well as children and grandchildren can inherit the family home tax-free if they continue to use the property for their own residential purposes for at least ten years from the date of inheritance.
-Premature departure, letting or sale within the ten-year period leads to retroactive taxation.
-The property must have previously been used by the deceased for their own residential purposes.
-Alternatively, an exemption is possible if the deceased moved out for compelling reasons (e.g. need for care).
+- Spouses, registered partners, children and grandchildren can inherit the family home tax-free if they use the property for their own residential purposes immediately and for at least ten years from the date of inheritance.
+Premature departure, letting or sale leads to retroactive taxation.
+The property must have previously been used by the testator himself or the move out must have been for compelling reasons.

-- The tax exemption for children/grandchildren is limited to 200 m² of living space; anything above this is taxed pro rata.
+- For children and grandchildren, the tax exemption is limited to 200 m² of living space; areas in excess of this are taxed on a pro rata basis.

-- The property must actually be used for own residential purposes (family centre).
-The family home must be located in Germany, the EU or the EEA Holiday homes, second homes or rented properties are not covered by the tax exemption.
+- Own use as centre of life required.
+The family home must be located in Germany, the EU or the EEA.
+Holiday, second or rented homes are not eligible.

-- Mixed-use properties are also favoured if the residential use is in the foreground.
+- Mixed-use properties are favoured if residential use predominates.

-- The exemption only applies to actually utilised living space and not to undeveloped properties.
+- The exemption only applies to living space that is actually used.

-- In principle, taking out a loan at the level of the GbR can permanently damage the creditworthiness of both partners.
-This may jeopardise the future financial viability of the shareholders.
+- Borrowing at the level of the GbR can have a lasting negative impact on the creditworthiness of the shareholders.

 Yours TAXGATE Team supports wealthy private individuals and family businesses with complex tax issues and represents their interests vis-à-vis the tax authorities.